lexsca/prefab/README.md

 ## Quickstart

 This is a simple example of a Python app which has package dependencies that take several minutes to compile.
 After the first run of *Prefab*, subsequent runs will take substantially less time.
 More importantly, the cache can be pushed to an image repository as an ordinary container image.
-Clone this repo, or copy files from the [example directory](https://github.com/lexsca/prefab/tree/main/example) to build the example app.
+Clone this repo, or copy files from the [example directory](https://github.com/lexsca/prefab/tree/main/example) to build the example app below.

-To run *prefab* as a container to build the example app in a linux or mac terminal:
+To run *Prefab* as a container to build the example app in a Linux or Mac terminal:

 ```